 Beside the significant contribution to general linguistics anticipated from this project, it also aims to fill a clear gap in research on Uralic languages, to which Finnish also belongs.
 The state of knowledge on most Uralic languages has improved considerably in the last decades which allowed, in its turn, for data-rich studies of the origins of the Uralic speaking people (Honkola et al. 2013; Lehtinen et al. 2014; Grünthal et al. 2022).
 However, publicly available data on Samoyedic, the easternmost branch of Uralic, are scarce, and as a result the internal history of this branch looks like a blind spot in all these studies.

 The present project has thus two interrelated aims:

-•to reconstruct the northward spread of Samoyedic speakers and diversification of their languages.
+• an analytic one: to reconstruct the northward spread of Samoyedic speakers and the diversification of their languages.

 The project runs in 2021-2025 at the Department of Finnish, Finno-Ugrian, and Scandinavian languages, University of Helsinki, Finland.
 It is proudly supported by the Kone foundation.
 This project is a spin-off of the Lower Yenisei part of the project ‘Dynamics of language contact in the circumpolar region’ realised in 2017-2021 at the Institute of Linguistics, Russian Academy of Sciences.